cmazakas/foxy/docs/server.md

 ```

 We create our `server_op` and then `asio::post` it for execution. `post` is smart enough to use the
 executor hooks on our `server_op` and will run the coroutine on that executor.
+This is important
+for correctness.

+***

 ```c++
   auto